 - i.
-Archway Crag Direct Route (VD) to the top of the crag in 2 pitches 40m, gear and tree anchors, walkoff climber's right - ii.
-Main Wall Arthur's Horror (VD) 2 pitches (or more as desired), 60m, bolted or block anchors, abseil from bolted anchors - iii.
+Archway Crag Direct Route (VD) to the top of the crag in 2 pitches 40m, tree and rock pillar anchors, walkoff climber's right - ii.
+Main Wall Arthur's Horror (S) 2 pitches (or more as desired), 60m, bolted or block anchors, abseil from bolted anchors - iii.
 Main Wall Bandstand (D) 1st pitch to bolted anchors, splitting into 2-3 pitches (the second pitch of Bandstand is quite runout), 35m, bolted anchor, abseil slanting to climber's right with a 60m rope (tie knots in the end!) - iv.
-Main Wall The area of rock between Arthurs Horror and Colins Caper, upto the first big ledge of Arthurs Horror has lots of features and cracks (the first 20m is sparse protection) and is a great place to practice multi pitch anchors and hanging belays and rope management. - v.
-Main Wall Many of the route to the right of Arthur's Horror are quite easy, though have variable levels of protection Belay stations determine the pitch lengths.
+Main Wall The area of rock between Arthur's Horror and Colin's Caper, up to the first big ledge of Arthur's Horror has lots of features and cracks (the first 20m is sparse protection) and is a great place to practice multi pitch anchors and hanging belays and rope management. - v.
+Main Wall Many of the routes to the right of Arthur's Horror are quite easy, though have variable levels of protection Belay stations determine the pitch lengths.